Alan Lester*

 … the generation that found its voice and expressed its demands in the summer of 2020 not only had access to a once-hidden history, they came to it with attitudes radically different from those of their parents’ and grandparents’ generations.
 Rather than being eager to conceal and whitewash over the inglorious and murderous chapters in the long history of Britain’s relationship with Africans and Africa they were determined to confront them.
 The historical amnesia that enabled the veneration of slave-traders and empire-builders is to them a clear and obvious outrage.
 This determination to acknowledge and confront Black British history and draw it into the mainstream is new and may well shape our relationship with our national history in the coming decades.[1]

-The campaign for the West Africa Squadron memorial is driven by the powerful political backlash against any such reshaping.
-Its intention is to restore and preserve a conventional, exclusive, White-Centred history of Britain.
-The sailors who lost their lives off the West African coast are merely incidental to the campaigners’ imperatives.
-Their sacrifices are being cynically appropriated to uphold a racist narrative of British history.
-Britain is a multiracial society comprised of citizens whose ancestors were both slavers and enslaved.
-Denying the significance and even validity of the latter’s experiences undermines the social cohesion that Britain requires now more than ever.
-This memorial campaign is itself ‘anti-British’.
+The West Africa Squadron memorial initiative is driven by the powerful political backlash against any such reshaping.
+Its intention is to restore and preserve a conventional, White-Centred, celebratory history of Britain.
+The sailors who lost their lives off the West African coast are merely incidental to it.

-Biggar was more accurate about the costs borne by Britons to suppress the slave trade than Clarkson, taking a selection from the words of David Eltis: ‘The British spent almost as much attempting to suppress the trade between 1816 and 1862 as they received in profits over the same length of time leading up to 1807.’
-However, Biggar chose to omit some crucial words from this extract.
-The sentence actually began, ‘In absolute terms, the British spent almost as much …’.
-Eltis went on to explain the significance of those three words in the following lines, omitted by Biggar.
-In the forty-six year period leading up to 1807, the money generated from the slave trade was a far larger proportion of National Income than the money spent on antislavery during the succeeding period.
+To return now to Biggar’s reckoning of the financial costs and benefits of the slave trade.
+He was more accurate than Clarkson, but there was still manipulation involved.
+The selection of Eltis’ words used by Biggar was ‘The British spent almost as much attempting to suppress the trade between 1816 and 1862 as they received in profits over the same length of time leading up to 1807.’
+However, Biggar omitted the start of this sentence.
+It began, ‘In absolute terms, the British spent almost as much …’.
+This is significant because, as Eltis went on to explain, in the forty-six year period leading up to 1807, the money generated from the slave trade was a larger proportion of National Income than the money spent on antislavery during the succeeding period.
 Furthermore, Britons had made money from the slave trade not just for the forty-six years leading up to 1807, but for some 200 years.
 The profits made from trading in captives over this extended period vastly outweighed the costs of the Royal Navy’s suppression at the trade’s end.[2]
-Furthermore, the profits from the slave trade were dwarfed in turn by those made from the Atlantic plantation system into which the traded captives were funnelled.
-The costs of the West Africa Squadron were a drop in the ocean compared to these.

 A more realistic assessment of the scale of the squadron and its achievements is given by the same David Eltis whom Biggar cited selectively on its costs.
 Eltis concluded that the squadron